24Skater/CR3_JPG_Sorter/README.md

 # CR3 and JPG Sorter

+**Version 2.0.0 released!
+Major overhaul with a new GUI, more formats, and installer support.**

 This project sorts camera image files into organized folders by file type, with a simple desktop GUI and PowerShell script.

 ## Features